Jan Kjellström

 The nearest train station is at Chapeltown and trains run regularly from Sheffield, Barnsley and Leeds.
 From Chapeltown railway station it is about 1.5km to our buses on Thorncliffe Road.

-Either cycle direct to the Arena at SK 321958, or to parking and then catch the Event Bus (no cycles on buses).
+Either cycle direct to the Arena at SK 321958 (see this Suggested Route planned by local orienteers), or cycle to the Car Parks and then catch the Event Bus (no cycles on buses).

 All 3 parking areas are spaces around business parks, all accessed via Thorncliffe Road: